Demonstrating Event Streams from A to Z¶

 From Event Streams demonstration point of view, we can only demonstrate consumer groups for a given topic, and if consumers are behind in term of reading records from a partition.

-2. Another view is in the Consumer Groups which lists all the consumer groups that have been connected to any topic in the cluster: This view helps to assess if consumer are balanced.
+which lists all the consumer groups that have been connected to any topic in the cluster: This view helps to assess if consumer are balanced.
 Selecting one group will zoom into the partition and offset position for member of the group.
 Offset lag is what could be a concern.
-The consumer lag for a partition is the difference between the offset of the most recently published message and the consumer's committed offset.
+The consumer lag for a partition is the difference between the offset of the most recently published message and the consumer's committed offset.Consumer lag may show that consumers are not processing records at the same pace that producer is publishing them.
+This could not be a problem, until this lag is becoming too high and compaction or retention by time or size will trigger, removing old records.
+In this case consumers will miss messages.

-User management and security
+User management and security¶

 There are two types of user management in Event Streams: the human users, to access the user interface and the application users to access Brokers and Kafka Topics.